kudobuzz/express-api-starter/docs/FOLDERS.md

     Contains docker related [settings](https://docs.docker.com/)

+- ### services.json

+    Pm2 config to make it easy to setup all processes

 - #### package.json

     Has all npm/yarn related stuff.
 Dependancies, run scripts E.t.c, this file will be created automatically when `npm init` or `yarn init` is run during the initialization of the project.